 In live cells and tissue imaging, a key technology is two photon laser scanning microscopy (TPLSM).
 It is intrinsically confocal and suitable for observation in highly-scattering samples at depths beyond visible laser scanning confocal microscopy (~100 micrometers).
 This powerful technology is available in the Imaging Facility.

 Until recently, structural studies could only be performed using Electron Microscopy (EM).
 In recent years, we have seen the development of imaging techniques that are able to break the diffraction barrier by more than an order of magnitude.
 Biological structures can now routinely be imaged with resolution in the tens of nanometers range, well beyond the Abbe diffraction limit.
 A clear advantage of optical microscopy over EM is the possibility to label several targets with different identifiable labels and perform live imaging with protein specificity.
 Our facility has developed a sophisticated laser-scanning STED microscope with adaptive optics for spatially addressable super-resolution in fixed samples with a spatial resolution approaching that of EM, in addition we have also developed a Ring TIRF with fast laser switching that can be used for PALM and STORM.

 Other microscopy methods, techniques, and optical imaging modalities have been implemented in the facility based on user, and PI requests.
 Additional or novel methods can be developed to meet individual research requirements.

-The facility was built to offer researchers an imaging service where approaches difficult to implement in the context of a conventional facility can be developed.
+The facility was built to offer researchers an imaging service where approaches difficult to implement in the context of a conventional microscope core facility can be developed.
 To achieve that end, our microscopes are designed for maximum flexibility and constructed from modular components for the best adaptation to specific experiments.
-Further, the microscopes can be booked for prolonged blocks of time (days to weeks) that are long enough to allow the microscope and peripheral equipment to be tailored to the particular measurement.
+Furthermore, the microscopes can be booked for prolonged blocks of time (days to weeks) that are long enough to allow the microscope and peripheral equipment to be tailored to the particular measurement.